 Another simple way of getting rid of vocal fry is to increase your pitch, as the vocal fry tends to happen when your pitch is even lower than your lowest pitch, I hope that sentence makes sense.
 To be able to do this you will have to focus on speaking and singing with a higher pitch, and believe me that this sounds a lot easier than it actually is.
 The problem is that most people use their chest voice and the same pitch for speaking since they can remember, and changing their pitch will take a lot of time and effort.

 No, vocal fry is not a disorder, most likely it is just a habit.
 Most people pick up speaking or singing with a vocal fry in their early childhood either from one of their family members or from some close friend or relative.
 Some people subconsciously adopt the vocal fry, in an attempt to sound more like their favorite artist or someone who they look up to.
 Although most people think that vocal fry is unhealthy, the truth is that there is simply no scientific evidence that vocal fry actually harms your body in any shape or form.

 Some singers who have vocal fry had been under surgery to remove vocal cord nodules, and this is why some people might think that vocal fry is harmful to your body.
-The truth is that most of these singers who got surgery for vocal nodules are because they are using their falsetto voice which actually creates vocal nodules and a wobble sound effect after a prolonged period of use.
+The truth is that most of these singers got surgery for vocal nodules because they are using their falsetto voice which actually creates vocal nodules and a wobble sound effect after a prolonged period of use.

 - Vocal fry happens when there is not enough air going through the vocal cords and thus making the specific sound associated with vocal fry.
 The main causes of vocal fry are anxiety and a bad breathing technique, although some health-related issues can also cause vocal fry.